Frequently Asked Questions

 Per IRS regulations, if you do not spend all the money in your health care and/or dependent care flexible reimbursement account(s) for the calendar year, you forfeit the amount remaining.

 What is the cut-off date for submitting receipts for reimbursement?

-The cut-off date for the Medical Flexible Spending Account is April 30 each year for prior plan-year expenses.
-Example: April 30, 2012, is the deadline to submit reimbursements for receipts incurred in 2011.
+The cut-off date for the Health Care Flexible Spending Account is April 30 each year for prior plan-year expenses.
+Example: April 30, 2015, is the deadline to submit reimbursements for receipts incurred in 2014.